What are raspberries?

 • 26mg vitamin C

-With a low glycaemic index (GI) and high fibre content, raspberries are a useful dietary inclusion if you need to monitor your blood sugar levels.
-Animal studies suggest that when raspberries are fed alongside a high-fat diet, they help lower blood sugar levels and improve insulin response.
-This may be because raspberries are rich in tannins, plant compounds that inhibit the enzymes that break down starches.
+With a low glycaemic index (GI) and high fibre content, raspberries are a useful inclusion if you need to monitor your blood sugar levels.
+Animal studies suggest that when raspberries are eaten alongside a high-fat diet, they may help lower blood sugar levels and improve insulin response.
+This may be because raspberries are rich in tannins – natural, plant compounds that inhibit the enzymes that break down starches.

 2. May have cancer protective properties

 Raspberries are rich in protective antioxidants that may protect against cancer.
 Animal studies suggest this may be helpful for colon, breast and liver cancer.
-However, human studies are needed to confirm these findings.
+However, we need to understand more about this effect for humans before we can confirm these findings.

 3. May alleviate arthritis

-Loaded with anti-inflammatory compounds such as anthocyanins, animal studies appear to show that raspberries reduce the symptoms of arthritis.
-These studies also show a lower risk of developing arthritis as well as less damage to the joints in those that developed the condition.
-More research and human trials are needed to confirm these effects.
+Loaded with anti-inflammatory plant compounds including anthocyanins, animal studies appear to show that raspberries reduce the symptoms of arthritis.
+These studies also show a lower risk of developing arthritis as well as less damage to the joints in those that develop the condition.
+More research and human trials are needed to confirm these encouraging effects.

 4. May reduce signs of ageing

-Being rich in protective plant compounds called polyphenols, raspberries may help reduce the signs of ageing and improve balance and strength.
-The berries are also rich in vitamin C, which is important for collagen production and may protect the skin from UV damage.
-Much of these findings are the result of animal models, so more human trials are needed.
+Being a useful source of protective plant compounds called polyphenols, raspberries may help reduce the physical effects of ageing and improve balance and strength.
+The berries are also rich in vitamin C, which is important for collagen production and may help to protect the skin from UV damage.
+Much of this research is from animal models, so more human trials are needed.

 5. May protect against metabolic syndrome